bluenote-1577/plume/README.md

 #### Performance - accuracy

 The coverage is pretty concordant with CoverM (using minimap2) on genomes/contigs.

-I quickly tested plume for metagenomic binning coverage; the results were worse than BWA but passable.
+I tested plume for metagenomic binning; the results were worse than BWA (but passable).

 ## Quick start